Black rhino on the Serengeti

 The rhino’s lineage is an ancient one—its ancestors walked the Earth 55 million years ago.
 One of these ancestors, the paraceratherium, was 25 feet (7.6 meters) long and 18 feet (5.5 meters) high at the shoulder, the largest land mammal ever known.
 Throughout the eons, close to 100 known rhinoceros species have existed.
 Today, only five species continue the line: two native to Africa and three native to Asia.

-What all rhinos have in common are one or two horns, a broad chest, thick skin, poor eyesight, excellent hearing, and a fondness for rolling in the mud.
+What all rhinos have in common are one or two horns, a broad chest, thick skin, poor eyesight, excellent hearing, and a habit of rolling in the mud.
 Their thick skin acts like protective plating but is sensitive, as the blood vessels are close to the skin’s surface, and can be easily scarred.
 Rhinos soak in mud or roll in dust as protection against sunburn and insect bites.

-The rhinoceros gets its name from its most famous feature: horns.
+Rhinoceroses get their name from their most famous feature: horns.
 The word rhinoceros comes from the Greek words rhino (nose) and ceros (horn).
 A rhino’s horn is made of keratin, the same material that makes up our fingernails and hair.
-Javan rhinos and greater one-horned rhinos have one horn on top of the nose, while Sumatran rhinos, black rhinos, and white rhinos have two.
+Javan rhinos and greater one-horned rhinos have one horn on top of their nose, while Sumatran rhinos, black rhinos, and white rhinos have two.

 HABITAT AND DIET